 - Social Lab III: Has a public sector perspective; focuses on open and customer-focused innovation in public transportation; takes place in Vienna, Austria

-- Social Lab IV: Has a civil society perspective; focuses on water supplies and water usage in cities; takes place both in the region of Zealand in Denmark and in Bogota, Columbia
+- Social Lab IV: Has a civil society perspective; focuses on water supplies and water usage in cities; takes place both in the region of Zealand in Denmark and in Bogota, Colombia

 Researchers of the project will study in depth how the social labs function, where they succeed and where they fail.